oluceps/nixos-config/README.md

 > Since this flake contains overlay of few packages (check ./pkgs),to use these packages:

-Add to your flake
+Add to your flake:

     inputs.oluceps = "github:oluceps/nixos-config";

-In pkg config:
+Pass overlay while importing nixpkgs:

     overlays = [ inputs.oluceps.overlay ];